 But what can you do to improve and grow in your career?

 Regardless of where you’re at—whether you’re a senior manager or an entry-level employee on the front lines—you can continue to grow and advance your career and professional goals.

 And higher education gives you the shoes to take that next step.

-According to an article from Forbes.com by Jacquelyn Smith, many adults return to school to enhance their career.
-The article cites author Laura Vanderkamp in saying that many believe "additional education will help them achieve their career goals, like making more money, advancing in their current occupation, or starting in a different one."
+A Forbes article by Jacquelyn Smith states that many adults return to school to enhance their career.
+The article cites author Laura Vanderkamp in saying that many believe “additional education will help them achieve their career goals, like making more money, advancing in their current occupation, or starting in a different one.”

 Additionally, the article mentions from career coach Nancy Collamer that most return to school “to bolster their range of marketable skills and credentials, which, in turn, makes them more competitive—both at their current employer and in the overall job market.”